AntonovAlexander/activecore/README.md

 The following demo designs for FPGA are available:

-* **sigma** (/designs/rtl/sigma) - minimalistic uC with a single aquaris RISC-V core, UART-controllable bus master (udm) and GPIO controller.
+* **sigma** - minimalistic uC with a single aquaris RISC-V core, UART-controllable bus master (udm) and GPIO controller.
 Tests are run by /designs/rtl/sigma/sw/benchmarks/hw_test.py.
+Location: /designs/rtl/sigma.

-* **magma** (/designs/rtl/magma) - MPSoC with multiple aquaris RISC-V cores connected by ariele xbar.
+* **magma** - MPSoC with multiple aquaris RISC-V cores connected by ariele xbar.
+Location: /designs/rtl/magma.

 Preliminary build of the cores and software is required.
 Demo projects use udm for reset and initialization.